-You will be actively involved in a range of learning, teaching and assessment as part of your Foundation Degree.
-Such active approaches aim to put you at the centre of your learning so you are involved and engaged in all aspects of your assessment and learning.
+You will be actively involved in a range of learning, teaching and assessment as part of your University Course.
+Such active approaches aim to put you at the centre of your learning, so you are involved and engaged in all aspects of your course.
 Our Foundation Degrees will require your active participation in learning activities and engagement with your fellow students both individually and collaboratively, working and learning with other students as part of a small group.
 Learning activities may also occur inside and outside the classroom environment.

-A variety of approaches to teaching and learning will be utilised to reflect the academic level, session content and outcomes.
-It is recognised that students will bring a diversity of experience, knowledge and cultural values which provides a rich foundation from which to move forward.
+A variety of approaches to teaching and learning will be will be utilised to reflect the academic level, session content and outcomes.
+It is recognised that students will bring a diversity of experience, knowledge and cultural values, which provides a rich foundation from which to move forward.

-Consequently the choice and variety of learning and teaching methods used in each module will not only be selected to deliver the module content most effectively and to meet the range of individual student needs but also to best support the development of social, personal and employment skills.
-Teaching, learning and assessment will take place through a mixture of lectures, seminars, group activities such as discussions, research, presentations as well as completion of individual reflective journals.
-As this is a work-based degree, opportunities will be embedded for observation and supervisory guidance by college staff and more frequently, workplace mentor whilst in practice.
+Consequently, the choice and variety of learning and teaching methods used in each module will not only be selected to deliver the module content most effectively and to meet the range of an individual student’s needs; but also to best support the development of social, personal and employment skills.
+Teaching, learning and assessment will take place through a mixture of lectures, seminars, group activities, such as discussions, research and presentations, as well as completion of individual reflective journals.
+As our courses are work-based degrees, opportunities will be embedded for observation and supervisory guidance by college staff and more frequently, a workplace mentor whilst in practice.

 Your learning will also be supported by technology.
-Increasingly your tutors will be using existing and emerging learning technologies to engage you in e-learning activities.
-The Foundation Degree in Early Years will be facilitated using a variety of media and online tools such as Ebrary (library resources) and Moodle which will allow you flexible access to a diverse range of online teaching and learning resources, quizzes and learning materials as well as collaborative tools with which you can engage and learn with your peers.
-We hope that you will embrace all ICT opportunities that will support your success on this Foundation Degree such as taking part in online discussions with your peers.
-You will receive all the help you need from module tutors and technicians to meet any ICT needs you have.
+You tutors will be using existing and emerging learning technologies to engage you in e-learning activities.
+The Foundation Degree in Early Years will be facilities using a variety of media and online tools, such as Ebrary (library resources) and Moodle, which will allow you flexible access to a diverse range of online teaching and learning resources, quizzes and learning materials, as well as collaborative tools with which you can engage and learn with your peers.
+We hope that you will embrace all ICT opportunities that will your support your success on a University Course, such as taking part in online discussions with your peers.
+You will receive all the help you need from module tutors and technicians to meet any ICT needs you may have.

-Engaging with e-learning will also help you to develop skills which are essential for your learning and are also highly valued by employers.
-These include, but not exclusively, working flexibly, communication, understanding of IT, team working, creating shared understandings based on quality resources and access to global expertise.
+Engaging with e-learning will also help you to develop skills which are essential for your learning, and are also highly valued by employers.
+These include working flexibly, communication, understanding of IT, team working, creating shared understandings based on quality resources and access to global expertise.

-Teaching and learning will be supplemented throughout with extension learning materials which you will find on Moodle.
-You will, in most modules studied, find yourself with students studying the one of our other Foundation Degrees, which we believe will enhance and enrich part of your study where you are likely to experience alternative viewpoints and learn from the experience of others in different fields of specialism.
-It is hoped that this will help you to become both creative and critical thinkers by learning how to ‘think outside of the box’.
+Teaching and learning will be supplemented throughout the course, with extension learning materials which you will find on Moodle.
+You will, in most modules studied, find yourself with students studying the other one of our Foundation Degrees, which we believe will enrich and enhance part of your study, where you are likely to experience alternative viewpoints and learn from the experience of others in different fields of specialism.
+It is hoped that this will help you to become both creative and critical thinkers by learning how to “think outside of the box”.